 The festival moves from the downtown core to Bay Street spanning from The Shipyards to the Jacksonville Landing.

-The Jacksonville Jazz Festival moves back to the urban core to much fanfare and enjoys record attendance in the modern era.
-With performers such as Kem, Snarky Puppy, Dr. John, and many more, the festival draws over 131,000 attendees to the streets of downtown Jacksonville over four days.
+The Jacksonville Jazz Festival moves back to the urban core with performers such as Kem, Snarky Puppy, Dr. John, and many more.
+The festival draws huge attendees to the streets of Downtown Jacksonville over four days.

 The Swingin’ Stage, presented by the Jacksonville Aviation Authority, moves to the front lawn of the Duval County Courthouse at Pearl and Adams streets, a building recognized for its stately presence and architecture.
 Here, jazz lovers were able to enjoy the sprawling courthouse lawn as performers such as Sheila E., Trombone Shorty, Dianne Reeves, and Big Bad Voodoo Daddy put on a show like no other!